Michael Kopelman

-Michael David Kopelman (born February 8, 1950) is an internationally recognised British authority on memory disorders, having contributed for more than 30 years to the development of cognitive neuropsychology and cognitive neuropsychiatry.
+Michael David Kopelman (born February 8, 1950) is a British researcher of memory disorders, having contributed for more than 30 years to the development of cognitive neuropsychology and cognitive neuropsychiatry.
 Until his retirement in 2015, he was lead clinician at the Neuropsychiatry and Memory Disorders Clinic at St Thomas' National Health Service teaching hospital in Central London.
 Beginning in 1981, he also served as an expert witness in legal proceedings, including high-profile cases.

 Education

 Kopelman's first degree was in psychology.
 He subsequently studied medicine at Middlesex University, and in 1978 completed his medical degree at the University of London.
 From 1980 to 1988, Kopelman trained in psychiatry at Bethlem-Maudsley Joint Hospitals.
 In 1988, he earned his PhD from the Institute of Psychiatry, Psychology and Neuroscience, King's College London.

 Research and career

 Kopelman's research interests include neurological memory disorders, especially retrograde amnesia; confabulation; executive function; semantic dementia; and psychogenic amnesia, particularly the nature of amnesia for offences.